-A: Now you know how to make sure your masonry will be painted like a pro, let’s make sure your exterior woodwork will be primed and painted perfectly, too.
+A: Now you know how to ensure your masonry will be painted like a pro, let’s make sure your exterior woodwork will be primed and painted perfectly, too.
 We’ve broken down what you need to do into three easy steps.

 Pro tip: If your colour choice is much darker or lighter than the original, apply a primer to help your new paint colour adhere better to the surface.

-Step 3: Now you’re ready to paint.
-Two coats of Weathershield High Gloss and Quick Dry Stain Paint for wood and metal both contain a weatherproof paint film that is mould resistant and flexible to prevent cracking and minimise staining.
+Now you’re ready to paint.
+Two coats of Weathershield High Gloss and Quick Dry Stain Paint for wood and metal contain a weatherproof paint film that is mould resistant and flexible to prevent cracking and minimise staining.